eidra-umain/work-test-qa/README.md

 ### Automation
 To save us time in the future, it would be really helpful to automate the tests.
 - Automate the test cases you have written for the projects
+- Use Page Object Model pattern in your test framework
+- When sharing the project, provide CLI commands how to run tests for Android, iOS and Web

 ### Test Reporting (Optional)
 If time allows it, we would like to see a Test Report of 1 of the Test Runs.
 You're free to choose which tools you'd like to use for this.